 LTG is seeking transparency in how the Government found that Orion has the resources to effectively operate and rehabilitate the Blair Athol site, and how the public interest was considered in the lease transfer.

 On 15 November 2017, the hearing commenced in Court but was adjourned part way through on request by the Minister’s lawyers.
 This was because they could not advise the Court on the status of any final approval.
 However, the hearing was completed on 5 December 2017 after the Minister filed evidence about the final approval decision.
-Justice Bowskill QC has reserved her decision to a date to be advised.

-(Note: This case is in addition to a separate action by Lock the Gate to also obtain reasons for the Government’s decision setting the financial assurance amount for the mine rehabilitation under the Environmental Protection Act 1994).
+Note: This case is in addition to a separate action by Lock the Gate to also obtain reasons for the Government’s decision setting the financial assurance amount for the mine rehabilitation under the Environmental Protection Act 1994.

 After some 30 years, the Blair Athol thermal coal mine, located in Central QLD, was mothballed by a Rio Tinto joint venture in 2012.
 Significant rehabilitation issues remained on site.
 In mid-2016 Rio sold the mine for $1 to junior miner Orion Mining Pty Ltd, a wholly owned subsidiary of TerraCom Ltd. By selling the mine, Rio Tinto shifted its responsibility to rehabilitate the mine to Orion, which may not have sufficient resources to meet rehabilitation requirements – this is despite Rio giving Orion $79.6 million as part of the sale transfer.